HeelMaybe/ITIS-5280-Evaluation-App/README.md

 # EvaluationApp
 This API is the project #10 for the class **ITIS 5280** at UNCC.
-It consists of a server to support a Mobile Application for authenticating.
+It consists of a server to support a Mobile Application for evaluating posters.

 ## Technologies